 - Cognitive Behavioural Therapy (CBT): This is often the first treatment we suggest; however, it will depend on your specific situation.
 We help you understand your thoughts and feelings, as well as how anxiety causes you to behave and react in various situations.
 Once you understand your thoughts, feelings, and behaviours, you can learn to change the way you think which, in turn, changes the way you feel.
 The aim is to lower your anxiety levels, help you overcome your fears, and calm your mind.

 - Play Therapy: Play therapy is a great way to help children manage anxiety.
 Children express themselves well through play.
 Our psychologists can recast children’s perceptions, behaviours, and cognitions from negativity to positivity.
 Interacting with children through play therapy allows them to feel secure and connected, turning anxious situations into enjoyable ones.
 We have child psychologists specializing in this type of treatment who can grasp the inner workings of your children’s minds and help you understand how best to support your child.

 - Mindfulness: Become aware of your thoughts, feelings, bodily sensations, and surrounding environment through mindfulness.
-Meditation and yoga are some great ways to open your mind to present sensations.
 Through mindfulness techniques, our psychologists help you become aware of your anxiety without giving in to it.
 This allows you to understand when you have an anxious moment and know it will pass by.
 Allowing your anxiety to come and go like waves crashing in the ocean helps your mind achieve calm once more.